dorythecat/VoidPostOffice/README.md

 - Sinking boxes (green) cannot be placed above any other box, not even other sinking boxes, due to disruption of cargo during [[REDACTED]].
 Be especially careful of putting sinking boxes atop floating boxes, as they might [[REDACTED]].

+# How to run the game?
+To run the game in your own computer, you will need to have [Node.js](https://nodejs.org) installed.
+Then just clone this repository with `git clone https://github.com/hackclub/VoidPostOffice.git` and run `npm install` to install the dependencies.
+Finally, run `npm start` to start the game, and you will be given an address to open in your browser, where you can play!